rohitkannan/qcqp-sp-ml/data/README.md

 Additional data files for generating the pooling instances can be found within the `pooling` folder.
 These data files were generated using the scripts [here](https://github.com/poolinginstances/poolinginstances).

-The `bilinear`, `qcqp`, and `pooling` folders contain the Julia instances used in the paperalong with their best-found solutions and optimal objective values.
+The `bilinear`, `qcqp`, and `pooling` folders contain the Julia instances used in the paper along with their best-found solutions and optimal objective values.
 These folders also include the termwise McCormick relaxations of the instances and supporting JSON files.